Towards Mitigating Modality Bias in Vision-Language Models for Temporal Action Localization: Supplementary Material

 \subsection{Analysis on Efficiency}

+Although incorporating VLMs can improve the reliability of reasoning \cite{ye2026generating,ye2025knowledge}, it inevitably incurs additional inference overhead.
 Table~\ref{table:efficiency} compares ActionVLM with both conventional VLMs and strong vision-only baselines in terms of computational efficiency and accuracy on THUMOS14.
-We report training and inference latency per video clip under the same configuration.
-The window size denotes the number of frames processed in a single temporal chunk, which directly affects both efficiency and temporal context coverage.
+We report average training and inference latency per video clip.
+The window size denotes the number of frames processed in a single temporal chunk, which affects both efficiency and temporal context coverage.
 We set a smaller window size for conventional VLMs to fit GPU memory, while ActionVLM and AdaTAD use longer windows to capture richer temporal dynamics following the original setting \cite{liu2024end}.

-As shown in Table~\ref{table:efficiency}, the heavy computation of conventional VLMs severely limits their scalability to downstream vision-centric tasks.
+As shown in Table~\ref{table:efficiency}, the heavy computation of conventional VLMs severely limits their scalability to downstream tasks.
 VTimeLLM and Timemarker process short clips with 128 frames yet still exhibit high inference latency due to dense patch tokens and autoregressive decoding.
 This inefficiency makes direct deployment to long-sequence temporal action localization (TAL) impractical.

 To make VLMs viable for video tasks, we introduce two acceleration strategies.
 First, instead of representing each frame by hundreds of spatial patch tokens, we apply a mean-pooling layer over spatial dimensions, compressing them into a single visual token.
 This reduces token length by more than one order of magnitude without compromising temporal fidelity, enabling efficient long-sequence modeling.
 Second, we replace the conventional token-by-token decoding for textual proposal generation (Eq.~\ref{eq:loss_text}) with a lightweight auxiliary generation scheme.
 During training, we employ the conventional practice of teacher-forcing strategy \cite{williams1989teacherforcing}, which enables parallel generation and has little effect on the efficiency, while at inference we restrict the output $\hat{T}_{pred}$ to one token since we rely on feature aggregation while regarding text generation as an auxiliary task.
 This preserves semantic supervision with negligible computational cost.